alwaysdata/documentation/content/remote-access/ssh/troubleshooting/index.en.md

 ## Rights

-Using a number of SSH users may have undesirable side effects: problems accessing some files, when deleting folders, files that no longer belong to anyone if the owner user has been deleted, etc. Account users belong to the same group.
-You can:
+Employing several SSH users may have secondary and undesirable effects: errors when accessing certain files and when deleting files, etc.

+In this case, you can:

+- delete the problem SSH user.
+This automatically reassigns the files it owned to the main user.
-- user the `chmod` command with the relevant file's owner user to grant the necessary permissions to the group,
+- use the `chmod` command with the owner user of the files concerned in order to give the necessary rights to the group.

-- contact [support](https://admin.alwaysdata.com/support/add/) so that they will change the owner of the relevant files using the `chown` command.
+{{% notice warning %}}
+The processes started up by a site (**Web > Sites**), typically *Apache* or *PHP*, run with the main user.
+{{% /notice %}}